-Lots of people like to play golf, and golf games.
+Lots of people like to play golf, and many of them like to play golf videogames, too.
 MMOs are designed for lots of people.
-Therefore… And the good news is that Winning Putt has all the trappings you’d expect from that genre, wrapped around a perfectly serviceable set of thwack-the-ball-into-the-hole mechanics.
+Therefore the two should combine – they do in Winning Putt.
+The good news is that his game has all the trappings you’d expect from that genre, wrapped around a perfectly serviceable set of thwack-the-ball-into-the-hole mechanics.
 There are plenty of upgrades and wardrobe items to be had, plus all kinds of friendly and competitive play options.
-And a man with a really nice voice gently encourages you throughout - something which, frankly, more games should have.
+And a man with a really nice voice gently encourages you throughout – something which, frankly, more games should have.

 Combining the turn-based tactics of XCOM and the Pixar-like characters of Overwatch, Atlas Reactor is a PvP game unlike any you’ve played before.
 Across a series of discrete phases, players must make simultaneous turns involving movement, dodges and attacks – there’s no point firing at an enemy's current position because the moment the action starts they’ll have dived out the way.
 Mix this novel method of strategy with the kind of glitzy abilities you’d expect of a MOBA, and you’ve got one of the most compelling and intriguing free games on PC.

 Blade & Soul's story is of a journey to the West: well-regarded enough in Asia to prompt a 10,000 signature petition for wider release, this martial arts MMO has since blown up under NCSoft West's stewardship.
 The keys to its success?
 High-wire swordplay from Crounching Tiger and a propulsive revenge plot from Kill Bill.

 Want more?
 Here's our Blade & Soul review.